GeodAIsics/TractLearn-WholeBrain/README.md

 python Register_TWI_FOD.py
 ```

-As the ouput will generate a high number of files, we propose to postprocess individuals by group of 10 using this nomenclature:
+As the output will generate a high number of files, we propose to postprocess individuals by group of 10 using this nomenclature:

 ```
 python Register_TWI_FOD.py 0